 Prostate (prostate gland) disorders are among the most common men diseases.
 Every second man over 50 years suffers from them.

 The most common prostate diseases are benign prostatic enlargement (benign prostatic hyperplasia), prostate cancer, acute prostatitis (prostate inflammation), chronic prostatitis, chronic non-bacterial prostatitis (prostatodynia / vegetative urogenital syndrome) and others.
+You can find specialists in prostate treatment collaborating with GMG here

 The following diagnostic and therapeutic methods are used in Germany for prostate diagnosis and treatment: